- Paying bills late often hurts your prospects for mortgages, car loans, apartment applications, and more.

-- First-timers can often get a late payment fee waived.
+- First-time late-payers can often get a late payment fee waived.

-It’s one of the first rules of managing your finances: always pay your bills on time.
-Most of us do a pretty good job, but what happens when we don’t?
-After all, it’s not that uncommon – a 2014 study by the Urban Institute found that 1 in 20 Americans are at least 30 days overdue on a credit card or nonmortgage account.
+It’s one of the first rules of managing your finances: Always pay your bills on time.
+Many folks do a pretty good job most of the time, but what happens when we don’t?
+After all, it’s not that uncommon – 7 million Americans are 90 days or more behind on their auto loan payments, per a Federal Reserve Bank of New York report in February 2019.

 Here’s a helpful primer on the consequences of paying your bills late – and how to avoid the problem in the first place.

 One of the worst ramifications of not paying your bills on time – and therefore, one of the main goals to avoid – is having it negatively impact your credit score.
-If your score goes down, future attempts to get credit or loans become much harder – the number of potential lenders may shrink, and your interest rate for borrowing will almost certainly go up.
+If your score goes down, future attempts to get credit or loans, including mortgages and car loans, and even apartment rentals, become much harder.
+You’ll likely end up with much fewer lender options and a higher interest rate for borrowing.

-Fortunately, not all bills are created equal.
+Not all bills are created equal.
 As a general rule, the history of many bills, like rent and utility payments (electricity, phone), are not reported to credit bureaus.
-In other words, your score doesn’t get any help from paying on time, nor do you get dinged if you’re late.
+In other words, your score likely doesn’t get any help from paying on time, but it’s also likely you won’t get dinged if you’re late.

-But that doesn’t mean you can stay delinquent forever.
-The longer you don’t pay one of these bills – often after a second and third notice – your landlord or utility company will likely turn over your overdue account for collection.
-And that’s when your credit score will get dinged.
+But that doesn’t mean you can stay delinquent forever!
+The longer you don’t pay one of these bills – often after a second and third notice – your landlord or utility company will likely turn over your overdue account for collections.
+Never mind the fact that collections calls are annoying and depressing, your credit score will get dinged once you get turned over to collections.
 Having an account in collection can hurt your credit standing even after you pay off your debt in full.

-Loans and credit cards are entirely different.
-That payment history is regularly reported to the major credit bureaus, and creditors can report payments that are 30, 60, or 90 days late.
+With loans and credit card bills, your payment history is regularly reported to the major credit bureaus, and creditors can report payments that are 30, 60, or 90 days late.

-On the other hand, credit card companies will still often charge you a late fee of about $35 if your payment isn’t on time.
-Plus, you can rack up additional late fees if you miss more due dates.
+Plus, credit card companies will still often charge you a late fee of about $35 if your payment isn’t on time.
+And you can rack up additional late fees if you miss more due dates.
+Ouch!

 If your late payments multiply, you also risk seeing your interest rate rise.
-For example, a penalty rate on a credit card can climb as high as 30 percent, which will immediately increase your monthly finance charge.
+For example, a penalty rate on a credit card can climb as high as 30% APR, which will immediately increase your monthly finance charge.
 If you miss a payment on a zero-percent teaser rate card, chances are you’ll forfeit that promotional rate and get moved up to the default interest rate.

 Once the major credit bureaus are notified (after 30 days), a late payment can stay on your credit report for seven years.
 Payment history accounts for more than one-third of your credit score, meaning a series of late payments could turn a good credit score into a bad one very quickly.